Sanix-Darker/docka/README.md

 * Linux (or WSL) with **Docker ≥ 24** and **docker compose** plugin
 * PHP 8.1+ with `proc_open`, `shell_exec` enabled
 * `git`
+- should be started on root (for obvious networking priviledges)

 ## RUN LOCALLY